jason-lu/sv2/README.md

-//This is a copy of Sunshine, for educational purpose only
+//This is a replica of Sunshine, for educational purpose only

 Sunshine
 ========